Theprogrammer562/Theprogrammer562/README.md

 # Hack The Box
-"Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field." -
+"Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousand of people in the security field." -
 ### https://www.hackthebox.com/

 ## What is Hack the Box ?